 State of Washington Classified Job Specification

-CONSTRUCTION COMPLIANCE INSPECTOR 2
+CONTRACTOR COMPLIANCE INSPECTOR 2

-Assists in training new inspectors in enforcement and interpretation of applicable national codes and State laws and regulations;
+Trains new inspectors in enforcement and interpretation of applicable national codes and State laws and regulations;

-Writes letters, prepares reports, and keeps accurate work records;
+Writes letters, prepares reports, and keeps accurate work records; testifies in court when required, and prepares cases for criminal prosecution;

 Performs other work as required.